reindexer

 Statistics

-Cluster statistics may be recieved via select-request to #replicationstats namespace:
+Cluster statistics may be received via select-request to #replicationstats namespace:

 Reindexer> SELECT * FROM #replicationstats where type="cluster"